 Deforestation and Mass Wasting

-Forest vegetation provides mechanical reinforcement to hillslopes through extensive root systems that bind soil and regolith to underlying bedrock.
-Clear-cutting forests removes this reinforcement, dramatically increasing the likelihood of shallow landslides during heavy rainfall events.
-In tectonically active regions with steep topography and high erosion rates, deforestation transitions naturally occurring landslides into widespread and catastrophic mass wasting events.
-The 2009 Typhoon Morakot in Taiwan, which triggered thousands of landslides and caused hundreds of fatalities, was exacerbated by extensive deforestation in mountainous watersheds.
-Similar patterns have been observed in the Himalayas, the Andes, and the Pacific Northwest.
+In tectonically active areas with steep terrain and high precipitation, deforestation can transform localized slope failures into widespread mass wasting events.
+The devastating impacts of Typhoon Morakot in Taiwan (2009), which triggered thousands of landslides and caused hundreds of fatalities, were exacerbated by prior deforestation in mountainous watersheds.
+Similar patterns are observed in the Himalayas, Andes, and the Pacific Northwest of the United States.

 The Emerging Role of Climate Change in Tectonic Interactions